rust-lang/reference/src/attributes/type_system.md

 >     Message::Quit => { },
 > }
 > ```

-r[attributes.type-system.non_exhaustive.external-crate]
-Outside of the defining crate, types annotated with `non_exhaustive` have limitations that preserve backwards compatibility when new fields or variants are added.

 r[attributes.type-system.non_exhaustive.construction]
 Non-exhaustive types cannot be constructed outside of the defining crate: